Hirosaki Castle: History

 During the late Sengoku period, former Nambu retainer Ōura Tamenobu was awarded revenues of 45,000 koku by Toyotomi Hideyoshi for his role in the Battle of Odawara in 1590.
 He took the family name of Tsugaru at that time.
 At the Battle of Sekigahara, he sided with Tokugawa Ieyasu and was subsequently confirmed as lord of Hirosaki Domain with revenues increased to 47,000 koku.

 In 1603, he began work on a castle in Hirosaki; however, work was suspended with his death in Kyoto in 1604.
 Work was resumed by his successor, Tsugaru Nobuhira in 1609, who stripped Horikoshi Castle and Ōura Castle of buildings and materials in order to speed its completion.

 The current castle was completed in 1611.
 However, in 1627, the 5-story tenshu was struck by lightning and destroyed by fire.
 It was not rebuilt until 1810 when the present 3-story structure was erected, but at the southeast corner, rather than the original southwest location.
 It was built by the 9th daimyō, Tsugaru Yasuchika.

 With the Meiji Restoration and subsequent abolition of the han system, the Tsugaru clan surrendered the castle to the new Meiji government.
 In 1871, the castle was garrisoned by a detachment of the Imperial Japanese Army, and in 1873 the palace structures, martial arts school and most of the castle walls were pulled down.
 In 1894, the castle properties were donated by the Tsugaru clan to the government for use as a park, which opened to the general public the following year.
 In 1898, an armory was established in the former Third Bailey by the IJA 8th Division.
 In 1906, two of the remaining yagura burned down.
 In 1909, a four-meter-tall bronze statue of Tsugaru Tamenobu was erected on the site of the tenshu.
 In 1937, eight structures of the castle received protection from the government as “national treasures”.
 However, in 1944, during the height of World War II, all of the bronze in the castle, including roof tiles and decorations, were stripped away for use in the war effort.

-In 1950, under the new cultural properties protection system, all surviving structures in the castle (with the exception of the East Gate of the Third Bailey) were named National Important Cultural Properties (ICP).
+In 1950, under the new cultural properties protection system, all surviving structures in the castle (with the exception of the East Gate of the Third Bailey) were named National Important Cultural Properties of Japan (ICP).
 In 1952, the grounds received further protection with their nomination as a National Historic Site.
 In 1953, after reconstruction, the East Gate of the Third Bailey also gained ICP status, giving a total of nine structures within the castle with such protection.

 Extensive archaeological excavations from 1999-2000 revealed the foundations of the former palace structures and a Shinto shrine.
 In 2006, Hirosaki Castle was listed as one of the 100 Fine Castles of Japan by the Japan Castle Foundation.